yikai82/course_note_DSI_AI_ML/how_to_Git-02-guide.md

 Possible triggers:
 (1) Delete a folder (containing files) on a GitHub repo, and you modified the same file in the local.
 Now, the GitHub repo it is gone, the local repo says you need to commit and push a change, which you have no place to push.

-`Solution` : Since you want to preserve the GitHub Repo.
+**Solution:** Since you want to preserve the GitHub Repo.
 Remove (or be safer, just rename) the local repo to a different name (ex, my repo -> my_repo_delete) and re-clone the repo from GitHub using:

 ```bash
 git clone [url]